Skeeter: He's real brainy.

 - The Reveal in Shock Treatment is the fact that this is the case of Brad Majors and Farley Flavors, who were seperated as infants when their parents died.

-- The Star Wars Expanded Universe shows Luke having trouble teaching Leia to be a Jedi.
+- Star Wars Legends shows Luke having trouble teaching Leia to be a Jedi.
 What worked for him (he got a lot of Jedi qualities) won't work for her.
 Hot temper is not something a Jedi knight ought to have.
 Especially since she's pregnant with Han's baby while trying to learn.

 - The Parent Trap: In the 1998 remake, the twin girls, Annie James and Hallie Parker (Lindsay Lohan), are completely different.
 Annie is calm, reserved, and rather uptight while Hallie is relaxed, loud, outgoing, and a Big Eater.
 (Compare Annie with Cody and Hallie with Zack of The Suite Life.)